cafebazaar/BazaarPay/README.md

 ### Configure the repository

-`BazaarPay` is available through the JitPack repository.
-You can declare this repository in your project `build.gradle` file:
+`BazaarPay` is available through the *JitPack* repository.
+You can declare this repository in your build script as follows:

 ```groovy
 repositories {